 - Add dry ingredients in two batches and combine with a wooden spoon to form a dough.
 (You can do this in a stand mixer, with a paddle attachment).
 Add candied orange peel and chopped chocolate disks, leaving 30 disks for later.

-- Preheat oven to 190˚C or 375˚F. Line two baking sheets with baking paper.
-Leave 2-3 inches (5-8 cm) between each cookie dough ball and bake for approx. 15 min.
-When done, cookies should be golden and crispy outside but soft to the touch.
-Leave them on a baking tray for 4-5 minutes to firm up a little bit before transferring to a cooling rack to cool completely.
+- Preheat the oven to 190˚C or 375˚F. Line two baking sheets with baking paper.
+Leave 2-3 inches (5-8 cm) between each cookie dough ball and bake for approx. 12-15 min.
+It depends on your oven.* When done, cookies should be golden and crispy outside but soft to the touch.
+Leave them on a baking tray for 2-3 minutes to firm up a little bit before transferring to a cooling rack to cool completely.